gasolin/foxbox/README.md

 If you need more support, read [wiki](https://github.com/gasolin/foxbox/wiki) for more instructions.

+To learn more about Firefox OS development, check [Hacking Gaia](https://developer.mozilla.org/en-US/Firefox_OS/Developing_Gaia) on MDN as an online reference, or check the ebook [Gaia from above](https://leanpub.com/gaiafromabove) (co-authored by foxbox creator).

 ## Community

 * [Issue list](https://github.com/gasolin/foxbox/issues?state=open)

 ## Credit

-Foxbox is based on the [gist](http://gist.github.com/yzen/7723421) by Yura Zenevich (yzen) and is heavily rewriten by Fred Lin (gasolin).
+Foxbox is originally based on the [gist](http://gist.github.com/yzen/7723421) by Yura Zenevich (yzen) and is heavily rewriten by Fred Lin (gasolin).

 ## License